hertogp/imagine/README.md

 ------------------------------------------------------------------

 Imagine is a pandoc filter that will turn codeblocks tagged with certain classes into images or ascii art.
-The following classes are currently
+The following are currently supported:
-supported:

 ``` {.__doc__}
 actdiag, asy, asymptote, blockdiag, boxes, circo, ctioga2, ditaa, dot, fdp,